COVID-19 pandemic in Michigan: Protests

 On April 15, a convoy of thousands of motorists drove from all over the state to protest the extension of Governor Gretchen Whitmer's stay-at-home order.
-The protest, known now as Operation Gridlock, involved clogging the streets surrounding on near the Michigan State Capitol, including the Capitol Loop, with their vehicles, drawing national attention.
+The protest, known as Operation Gridlock, involved clogging the streets surrounding on near the Michigan State Capitol, including the Capitol Loop, with their vehicles, drawing national attention.
 The protest was organized by the Michigan Conservative Coalition, a group with ties to the DeVos family, through Facebook.
 The Michigan Freedom Fund supported the rally by as an event co-host, spending an estimated $250 to promote the event.
-The Michigan Conservative Coalition is asking the governor to take a more measured approach that would allow certain parts of work and daily life to start returning to normal.
 The organizers urged participants to practice social distancing, and not leave their vehicles during the protest.
 Lt.
 Darren Green of the Michigan State Police estimated several thousand cars were part of the demonstration, with 100 to 150 people congregating on the Capitol lawn.
-"They're doing a pretty good job of maintaining social distance," Green said.
-"They're being respectful and not causing any issues at all."
-Neither the Michigan State Police nor the Lansing Police Department had reported any arrests.
-Multiple services have been disrupted as a result of Operation Gridlock, such as the Capital Area Transportation Authority (CATA) temporarily suspending their downtown route.
-Governor Whitmer said the protest was legal per the First Amendment's right to freedom of assembly, and understood the protesters' anger, but warned them they were endangering their health by not following social distancing guidelines and noticed some people were not wearing personal protective equipment, including children, further adding "(It's) not a political decision, it's about public health.
-The enemy is the virus, not one another."
+Neither the Michigan State Police nor the Lansing Police Department reported any arrests.
+Multiple services were disrupted as a result of Operation Gridlock, such as the Capital Area Transportation Authority (CATA) temporarily suspending their downtown route.
+Governor Whitmer said the protest was legal per the First Amendment's right to freedom of assembly, and understood the protesters' anger, but warned them they were endangering their health by not following social distancing guidelines.
 President Donald Trump supported the protest on April 17 with an all-caps tweet saying "Liberate Michigan".